Krausi96/plan2fund-nextgen/redesign/GPT_PROMPT_FOR_FINAL_ANALYSIS.md

 **Context:** You are analyzing a Next.js web application for Austrian/EU funding applications.
 The system has been partially redesigned based on a strategic analysis report.
 You need to review what's been implemented, identify what's missing from the original requirements, and provide specific Cursor instructions to complete the implementation.

+**IMPORTANT:** This is a new conversation - provide complete context about project functions and architecture.
+Be concise but comprehensive.

 ---

 ## 📋 CONTEXT: What We Do